usf-progdata/hw-samanthashepard/README.md

 This repository is for my Data Programming class, in which I am learning best practices for **R and Github**.
+There is a "Homework" folder containing my assignments, as well as a "Misc" folder that contains additional learning materials.

 #### Bio